ketitsiskari/objects-and-arrays/README.md

 ## Tasks

 ### Number of duplicates
-Transform an array of elements (number, string) into an array where each item is a number of element appearances before the element index in original array (including current index).
+Transform an array of elements (a number, a string) into an array where each item is represented by a number of element appearances before the element index in the original array (including the current index).

 For example:
 ```js